ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``warpx.end_fine_patch_step`` (`integer`, default: ``-1``)
     When using mesh refinement, this can be used to remove the finest level at a given timestep.

-    Note: in development; currently, only working on GPU.
+    Note: in development; currently, only working on CPU.
 Moreover, the max_step is modified and we encourage you to use stop_time instead.

 * ``geometry.dims`` (`string`)
     The dimensions of the simulation geometry.